Farmhouse Master Bedroom Remodel

 Before Pictures (taken in 2018, but it’s all I could find because I forgot to take photos!):

 Interested in more of our remodeling projects?
 Check out our backyard chicken coop remodel!
+Or check out the Moodboard for Rowen’s Baby Girl Nursery!

 If you love DIY projects and building your own furniture, then you have to see these Modern Farmhouse Shelves that Michael built!